Hand holding blue iPhone 13 Pro

 A new iPhone should last you about three to four years before you’ll need to buy a replacement.
 This time frame is wide enough for you to still be receiving updates, and for those updates to be catered to your device.

 Over this time period, you’ll likely notice the phone getting generally slower, and the battery life getting worse.
-Typically, Apple will release updates for devices launched in the past four years, so this is a good window to make sure you’re still getting the latest version of iOS.
-For example, iOS 15 will be available on iPhones dating back to the iPhone 6S Plus, but that same device may not be eligible for iOS 16.
+Typically, Apple will release updates for devices launched in the past five to six years, so this is a good window to make sure you’re still getting the latest version of iOS.
+For example, iOS 18 will be available on iPhones dating back to the iPhone XR, but that same device may not be eligible for the next iOS update.

-Although Apple encourages yearly upgrading (obviously because it wants more of your money), it’s simply not necessary unless your device is malfunctioning or broken beyond repair (even then, a year-old device is still covered by both Apple and consumer warranties).
+Although Apple might encourage yearly upgrading, it’s simply not necessary unless your device is malfunctioning or broken beyond repair (even then, a year-old device is still covered by both Apple and consumer warranties).

 What about refurbished iPhones?